vtexdocs/dev-portal-content/docs/guides/Integration-Guides/tax-service-integration-guide/tax-services-specification.md

 - `description` is an informative field.
 It will not appear on the storefront;

 - `value` is the absolute value that will be added to the original price;

-- `hooks` should be an empty array, but any entry on the array corresponds to an URL that will be called when an order has its status changed.
-Usually, the relevant status change to listen to is “invoiced”.
-This URL needs to be prepared to receive the order id and should just respond to an HTTP 200 status.

 In the example above, the only item in the items array has a cost of `10`, and, including the calculated taxes returned by the tax calculation tool, the total value would be `10 + 3.48 + 22 = 35.48`.